Production Perig / Shutterstock.com

 Tips: You’d clean up after yourself, right?
-Like all those signs you’ve seen in various office break rooms say, your mother doesn’t work here.
+As all those signs you’ve seen in various office break rooms say, your mother doesn’t work there.
 (And even if she did, it’s not her job.)
 But use the cup example to remind yourself that sly interviewers may be watching everything you do, even if it doesn’t seem directly related to the position.

 8. Why shouldn’t I hire you?

 You’re sitting there telling the employer all about why he or she should hire you — and you’re hit with the opposite question: Some managers ask why they shouldn’t hire you.
 Ugh, nice curveball, and you’re got no choice but to swing away.

 Tips: This one’s similar to the “What would your enemy say about you?” question listed at No. 4.
 Think about the position you want.
 If you’re never going to have to make sales calls, it won’t hurt to admit that you aren’t a cold-calling salesperson at heart.
 But salespeople also come with a natural enthusiasm about their product or business, so be careful to find a way to show you have that.